Filter Options

 What are the most romantic places for a honeymoon safari in Kenya?

 “The key to a successful honeymoon safari is to get away from the crowds.
-The private conservancies offer a holistic safari experience, with emphasis on quality time in a serene environment as opposed to ticking off the Big Five.
+The private conservancies offer a holistic safari experience, with emphasis on quality time in a serene environment as opposed to ticking off the Big Five (lion, leopard, elephant, buffalo and rhino).
 Several lodges here offer some of the most spectacular views in Kenya.
 Kenya is a popular honeymoon destination, for good reason.
 The African bush, with its raw beauty, is an alluring environment for outdoorsy newlyweds.
 Intimacy and privacy are essential components of a romantic holiday.
 Another winner for an enchanting safari is Meru National Park.
 This Big Five destination is vastly underrated and the lack of big hotels keeps it congestion-free.
 The location of Elsa’s Kopje, a lodge carved in a hill overlooking the park, is one of the most memorable ones in the country, and I can’t think of a more romantic place than its stone-hewn infinity pools.
-Then there is the world-famous Masa Mara NR.
+Then there is the world-famous Masai Mara NR.
 The wildlife viewing is unparalleled, but it is harder to avoid the crowds here.
-Budget permitting, stay in the Mara North Conservancy for an exclusive experience of a lifetime while empowering the local Maasai communities. ”
+Budget permitting, stay in the Mara North Conservancy for an exclusive experience of a lifetime while empowering the local Maasai communities.”

 3